anuket-project/anuket-specifications/doc/common/roadmap.rst

 -  Reference Implementation (RI)
 -  Reference Conformance (RC)

-The workstream dependency relationship in simple terms, `Reference Conformance <../ref_cert>`__ verifies and tests the `Reference Implementation <../ref_impl>`__ which follows the requirements and architecture defined in the `Reference Architectures <../ref_arch>`__ and Reference Architecture describes the high level system components and its interactions by adhering to the requirements and expectations set by the `Reference Model <../ref_model>`__ which sets the standards for infrastructure abstraction, compliance and verification.
+The workstream dependency relationship in simple terms, Reference Conformance verifies and tests the Reference Implementation which follows the requirements and architecture defined in the Reference Architectures and Reference Architecture describes the high level system components and its interactions by adhering to the requirements and expectations set by the Reference Model which sets the standards for infrastructure abstraction, compliance and verification.

 For the standard release stabilisation, On each release, All documents that are related to each other will have the same **main** version number as shown in the Figure 3.